 For more information, please refer to Discipline – Policies on Student Rights and Discipline.

-The Coastal Carolina Community College online education platform is designed to transform the Internet into a powerful environment for the educational experience.
-This platform is used for both continuing education and curriculum online classes.
-All curriculum students are assigned an Office365 e-mail account.
-Online students are required to utilize their college provided e-mail account to communicate with their online instructors.
-To access your new account, click MyCCCC at the top of the page in the Search box.
+Coastal Carolina Community College’s online education platform, Blackboard, is designed to transform the Internet into a powerful environment for the educational experience.
+This platform is used for both Continuing Education and Curriculum (for credit) online classes.
+All Curriculum students are assigned an Office 365 email account.
+Online students are required to utilize their College-provided email account to communicate with their online instructors.
+To access your account, click MyCCCC at the top of the page.

-Your username for MyCCCC consists of first name, last name, and last three digits of your student ID number, which is located on the top left hand corner of your registration form.
+Your username for MyCCCC consists of your first name, last name, and last three digits of your student ID number, which is located on the top left hand corner of your registration form.
 The default password is “Coastal” and the last three digits of your student ID number.
 After your first login, you will be asked to answer a series of challenge questions and change your password.
-See “use a strong password” for more information on our password requirements.
+See Tips on Protecting Your Privacy for more information on our password requirements.